Meet our Team

 Ryan Hendrickson | Planetary Protection Engineer

 Ryan received his Bachelor’s Degree is Microbiology from California Polytechnic University San Luis Obispo in 2011 and his Masters in Science Education at California State University in 2014.
-He is currently involved on the Planetary Protection implementation team for both the Insight and M2020 Missions.
+He is the Planetary Protection lead for the InSight Mission and is involved with the Mars 2020 Mission.